Gymnastics: Landing

+Podium training

+Podium training refers to the official practice session before a gymnastics competition begins.
+The purpose of this is to enable competing gymnasts to get a feel for the competition equipment inside the arena in which they will be competing, primarily for reasons of safety.

 Physical injuries

 Compared to athletes who play other sports, gymnasts are at higher than average risk of overuse injuries and injuries caused by early sports specialization among children and young adults.
 Gymnasts are at particular risk of foot and wrist injuries.
 Strength training can help prevent injuries.

-Eating disorders and RED–S

-In addition to physical injuries, engaging in competitive gymnastics has been linked to eating disorders which, if left unchecked, can result in the development of relative energy deficiency in sport (RED-S), formerly known as the "female athlete triad".
-RED-S is a syndrome of three interrelated conditions which cause long-standing illness in girls and women and can even cause death.

 Abuse

-There have also been recorded cases of emotional and sexual abuse.
+There have been recorded cases of emotional and sexual abuse in gymnastics in many different countries.
+The USA Gymnastics sex abuse scandal is considered one of the largest abuse scandals in sports history.
+In 2022, the Whyte Review was published, criticizing extensive abusive practices by British Gymnastics that included sexual and emotional abuse and excessive weight management of athletes.

 Height concerns

 Gymnasts tend to have short stature, but it is unlikely that the sport affects their growth.
 Parents of gymnasts tend also to be shorter than average.